blog-banner-image

 • Body temperature – A living human has an average temperature of 98.6 degrees F. When circulation ceases, it begins to cool, on average of 1-2 degrees every hour, until it reaches a room’s ambient temperature.
 Items in a patient’s bloodstream can affect this, such as alcohol.
 A special thermometer in the chest cavity can provide this figure.

-• Degree of decomposition – This isn’t necessary an indicator in more recent deaths, but older deaths may require observation and comparisons of the condition of skin, bones, and organs.
+• Degree of decomposition – This isn’t necessarily an indicator in more recent deaths, but older deaths may require observation and comparisons of the condition of skin, bones, and organs.

 • Contents of stomach/digestive system – The state of digestion of someone’s last meal can give investigators an idea of the last time they ate, what it was, and how far it moved through the intestines.